tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

   increment.
 8. Added hierarchical bottom layer, e.g. `Alu.u_pipeA2`.
   New hierarchy implies new functionality, not just a bug fix.
+9. Added package function, e.g. `function bit isPrime (int x);`.
+  A new function implies new functionality, not just a bug fix.
-9. Added software-accessible register, e.g. `STATUS`.
+10. Added software-accessible register, e.g. `STATUS`.
   Existing system software will not operate equivalently, and updated software may use the new functionality.